adwiens/resume/drewwiens.md

 #### [ 2018 – 2019 ] &nbsp;&nbsp; [Lam Research Corporation](http://lamresearch.com) &nbsp;&nbsp; *FTE*

 * Created and merged 231 pull requests = 27% of all mainline commits (#2 committer by volume).
-* Built an enterprise Angular 6+ and Node 10+ web app start-to-finish, end-to-end.
+* Built a full stack enterprise Angular 6+ and Node 10+ web app start-to-finish and end-to-end with 1 other FTE.
   * Wrote Node/Express backend with RESTful HTTP API and Winston logging.
   * Wrote approx. half of all of the app's features.
   * Wrote an Angular 8+ version of a legacy 6 kLOC VisualC++ desktop app.